KrisKodira/kriskodira.github.io/_notes/Public/🔥 Who am I.md

 Alway keep trying.

+## What is this?
+This is my personal garden for me.
+I decided to make it public as to share knowledge and ideas.
+You can participate in it by giving me critique which is very welcome.
+This Garden contains a lot of seedlings 🌱.
+Here is a heads up for you: Most notes are not refined yet.
+They get updated all the time.

 ## Get in touch with me
 If you want to talk to me, I'd be happy to hear from you.
 Shoot me an [email](mailto:hello@krisnetics.com) or text me on [LinkedIn](https://www.linkedin.com/in/kristijan-jurcic-krisnetics/).